 If a loved one ever sees these signs or other concerning behavior, they should immediately report elder abuse to their local agency and reach out to a legal advocate as soon as possible.
 An experienced local lawyer could help protect a loved one, and other residents, from further harm.

 Legal Options in the Event of Nursing Home Abuse

 Upon identifying the abusive behavior from facility employees, residents and their families can pursue several legal remedies to help prevent further harm.
 These legal remedies include an investigation by adult protective services, criminal prosecution of wrongdoers, and a civil cause of action for monetary damages.

-A local elder abuse lawyer is trained to pursue these legal options, especially in ensuring a proper report is made to authorities, and pursuing a civil lawsuit.
+A dedicated lawyer in Elgin is trained to pursue these legal options, especially in ensuring a proper report is made to authorities and pursuing a nursing home abuse lawsuit.

 Compensation in Nursing Home Abuse Cases

 A civil lawsuit for damages could provide justice for elderly residents and their families.
 A successful civil lawsuit might win financial compensation in the form of:

 - Loss of consortium